-Pickering Interfaces no longer develops or sells VXI products due to key part obsolescence, we do continue to provide support for existing VXI users including module repair.
+Pickering Interfaces introduced switching systems using the VXI platform back in the 1990s.
+However, we no longer develop or sell VXI products due to key part obsolescence and reduced market requirements.
+But we do continue to provide support for existing VXI users including module repair.

 VXI has been a successful platform for instrumentation.
 It is a modular standard that was initially supported by a number of leading T&M vendors.
 The platform was heavily specified to manage issues such as EMC and cooling to ensure that very high performance modules could be used without interaction when in the chassis.

 The standard generally uses intelligent message based modules so requires an interface with suitable control functions.